-(r) Critical accounting estimates and judgments
+(I) Critical accounting estimates and judgments

 The preparation of the financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts in the financial statements.
 Management continually evaluates its judgments and estimates in relation to assets, liabilities, contingent liabilities, revenue and expenses.
 Management bases its judgments, estimates and assumptions on historical experience and on other various factors including expectations of future events, management believes to be reasonable under the circumstances.
 The resulting accounting judgments and estimates will seldom equal the related actual results.
 The judgments, estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities (refer to the respective notes) within the next financial year are discussed below.
+There are no critical estimates contained in these financial statements.